Chase-William/.Docs/.docs/DotDocs/Core/Loader/ProjectLoadContext.md

 ### Implemented Interfaces:

+- <code title="Provides a mechanism for releasing unmanaged resources.">IDisposable</code>

-- IDisposableA class that provides a means to build and load a project with all its local project dependencies, assemblies, and types.
+A class that provides a means to build and load a project with all its local project dependencies, assemblies, and types.

 ## *public* Properties: